Login

 Answers the question: "How am I doing?"

-This calculator will calculate the IRR for a complicated series of cash flows as well as the total invested, total returned and the profit (or loss).
-It supports both irregular length periods and exact date data entry.
+This calculator determines the IRR for a complex series of cash flows.
+It also reports the total invested amount, the total returned amount, and the profit (or loss).
+The calculator supports both irregular time periods and exact date data entry.

-Make sure that you check out the usage tips below (click to scroll).
+Review the usage tips below (click to scroll). …

 Click to make smaller (-) or larger (+).